 As far as the registration procedure is concerned, applications for designs are very similar to those for trademarks, differing only in some aspects.

 One of the differences concerns the documentation to be attached to the application.
-In trademark applications it is only necessary to attach a graphic representation in certain cases, whereas in the case of designs it is always mandatory to attach a graphic or photographic representation of the design.
+In trademark applications, it is necessary to attach a graphic representation only in certain cases, whereas, in the case of designs, it is always mandatory to attach a graphic or photographic representation of the design.

 Another difference concerns its description.
-The applicant, on its own initiative or by notification of the INPI, may submit a description, containing not more than 50 words per product, referring only to the elements appearing in the representations of the design or sample presented, omitting references concerning novelty, individual character or technical value of the design.
+The applicant, on their own initiative or by notification of the INPI, may submit a description, containing not more than 50 words per product, referring only to the elements appearing in the representations of the design or sample presented, omitting references concerning novelty, individual character or technical value of the design.

 Once the application for registration has been submitted to the INPI, the formal requirements established in the same Chapter shall be examined within one month.

-If there are no irregularities or if they are remedied, the application will be published for possible oppositions, and if there are no oppositions the application will be granted.
+If there are no irregularities or if they are remedied, the application will be published for possible oppositions, and if there are no oppositions, the application will be granted.

-The validity of the registration is five years from the date of the request, and can be renewed, for periods of five years, up to the limit of 25 years.
+The validity of the registration is five years from the date of the request and can be renewed for periods of five years, up to the limit of 25 years.

-In addition to the application, the applicant must file a description of the object of the invention, the drawings necessary for the perfect understanding of the description, an abstract of the invention and the patent claims of what is new and characterises the invention (i.e., the claims that define the requested scope of protection).
+In addition to the application, the applicant must file a description of the object of the invention, the drawings necessary for the perfect understanding of the description, an abstract of the invention, and the patent claims of what is new and characterises the invention (i.e., the claims that define the requested scope of protection).

 If the application is submitted under regular circumstances, it will be published in the Industrial Property Bulletin 18 months from the date of submission (or at an earlier date at the request of the applicant), with the transcription of the abstract and international classification of patents.
 Once the publication has been made, any person may request a copy of the information contained in the application.
-After the deadline for oppositions has passed, and if none have been submitted, the INPI will take a decision within a month.
+After the deadline for oppositions has passed, and if none has been submitted, the INPI will take a decision within a month.

 When the patent is granted, it is valid for a period of 20 years from the date of the application.

 Copyright is defined in Article 1 of the Code of Copyright and Related Rights as work.
-All intellectual creations of the literary, scientific and artistic domain, that have been somehow externalised will be considered to be work.
+All intellectual creations of the literary, scientific and artistic domain that have been somehow externalised will be considered to be work.
 To be protected, the work must be original and, as a rule, the copyright will belong to the intellectual creator of the work.

-The registration of copyright in most cases is not mandatory and, therefore, it will not be through registration that the right will be constituted.
+The registration of copyright in most cases is not mandatory and therefore it will not be through registration that the right will be constituted.
 Its registration is therefore optional and will have declarative effects.
-This will not be the case unless unpublished work titles, newspaper headlines, or periodical publications' titles are in question.
+This will not be the case unless unpublished work titles, newspaper headlines or periodical publications' titles are in question.
 In these situations, the registration will make the legal protection effective.